Let’s start a conversation.

 Employers & Partners

-Over the past 2 years I have consulted at Nesta, Innovation Unit, UnitedWay and Uscreates, and spent four great years at Ziba Design, an international innovation consultancy based in Portland, Oregon.
+I’m part of the team at FutureGov, and am a visiting tutor one day a week at the University of London.
+3 years ago I set up my own consultancy, and worked with Nesta, Innovation Unit, UnitedWay and Uscreates.
+Before that, I spent four great years at Ziba Design, an international innovation consultancy based in Portland, Oregon.
 I began my career in London, where I worked at Engine Service Design for three years, Prospect for two, and also had two transformational stints at the UK Design Council.

 Studying, Writing & Speaking